drpicox/david-rodenas.com/_notes/bootstrap.md

 of utilities and components
 that helps to create high quality designs.

-Twitter Boostratp is written in lesscss, but it can be used directly as CSS3 and there is also a SASS version available.
+Twitter Bootstrap is written in lesscss, but it can be used directly as CSS3 and there is also a SASS version available.
 Currently there are many pages and apps using it,